The Program

 The residency periods are divided into eight-week blocks.
 The residents can choose to stay two, four, six, or eight weeks.
 In the shorter time slots a new resident will replace one who is leaving, thus maintaining full occupancy during each time block.
 With this rotating schedule, Zion Canyon Mesa can serve between seventy-five and eighty-five residents a year.
 From time to time, Zion Canyon Mesa will invite individuals or groups to be guests.
 Eventually, we hope to provide fellowships to experienced writers, advisors and others who contribute to the health of Zion Canyon Mesa and its programing.
 Residents are expected to observe certain guidelines while at Zion Canyon Mesa.
 First and foremost is that they work.
 They must respect the land, plants and animals as well as the spirit of the place.
 They are free to walk the land at any time.
 During evenings, they may choose to socialize, have readings, games, music, etc.

-Writers must provide their own writing equipment, pencils, paper, computers and printers.
+Writers must provide their own writing equipment, pencils, paper and computer.
+We have printers.
 Likewise, artists must also bring their supplies.
 Easels are provided.
 They will have a work space in the artist studio separate from their living quarters.
 Everyone is expected to do their own housekeeping and laundry and at the end of their stay, leave their rooms as they found them.

 Although residents may bring their cars to Zion Canyon Mesa, staff can pick them up in St. George for those arriving by air, shuttle, or bus, and return them at the end of their stay.
 There is a community library, restaurants, pharmacy, bookstore, grocery store and other small shops in Springdale within walking distance of Zion Canyon Mesa.
 Both the town of Springdale and Zion National Park provide free shuttle service through town and in the park.